Active-Tectonics-Leeds/gnss_insar_ts/README.md

 # gnss_insar_ts
-This python script takes a .tenv3 three component GNSS file as downloaded from Nevada Geodetic GPS Portal and converts the three components into LoS direction to compare to LoS displacments calculated using Sentinel-1 InSAR.
+This python script takes as input a .tenv3 three component GNSS file as downloaded from Nevada Geodetic GPS Portal.
+The three component displacements are converted into LoS direction to compare to LoS displacements calculated using Sentinel-1 InSAR.
 Linear fits to GNSS and InSAR data are calculated and plotted.

 Original script: Pedro Espin